-Acanthostega gunnari (Jarvik, 1952) is a late Devonian stem-tetrapod (365 ma) which grew up to 60 cm in length.
+Acanthostega gunnari is an extinct Devonian stem-tetrapod (~365 Mya) which grew up to 600mm long.

 With a flattened head, large upward looking eyes and sharp teeth, Acanthostega was probably a sub-surface water predator, able to grapple its way about weedy margins feeding on arthropods and invertebrates.